futres/fovt-data-mapping/Scripts/pythonConversion/README.md

 Function presented above allows for the transformation from vague descriptions like A, B, and C to descriptors that give more insight onto the dataset.

+Once you have finished using this program please send a pull request for the updated matSampType dictionary file.

 ```
 sex()
 ```